roytang/blog/content/post/2023/08/2023-week-32/index.md

 Honestly I'm supposed to be working on a general site redesign, but that's kind of fallen by the wayside in light of other priorities.
 I am still making minor improvements though.
 Today I worked on something minor I've been meaning to for a while: Adding a [robots.txt](/robots.txt).
 I've been meaning to do this for a while, ever since I read a post from Tracy Durnell (see links below) and was reminded to finally do it by a [recent post from maya.land](https://maya.land/updates/2023/08/12/update-open-vs-hidden.html).
 The "first draft" robots.txt I've deployed is mainly cribbed from those two sites.

+*Edit: 3 hours after publishing this post.* I just realized I have been publishing RSS feeds without publication dates!
+What an oversight!
+Normally not a problem when I publish normally, but sometimes I will insert a post back-dated because I want it to be set at a specific date, and without the `pub_date`, feed readers will just show it as a new post.
+This has been fixed (hopefully).

 ### Media Diet

 - **Gaming**: